FinalBurn Alpha Tutorial

 - Still getting errors?
 Try downloading all versions of the game you're trying to play.
 Meaning, download its parent and all of its orphans.
 MameUI can help you find all the ROMs that belong to a specific game.

 Still no luck?
 If you're good on the above bullet points then you're doing everything correctly.
 This means the arcade ROMs you downloaded are definitely old.
 So how do you get old ROMs to work?
-Well, FinalBurn Alpha is a relatively new emulator.
 Typically, falling back to an older version of an arcade emulator resolves the “old ROM” problem.
-But that's not a sure fix with FinalBurn Alpha.
+That's not a sure fix with FinalBurn Alpha, but it doesn't hurt to try; check out the official site for downloads of older builds.
 What I recommend doing is switching to Mame.
 Particularly, to an old version of Mame.
 I have one in my emulators page from 2007.
 It has a high success rate of detecting ROMs that are commonly being distributed in popular ROM sites.

 How to play games